 Every day, when the city settles into the evening calm, the sights of Washington D.C. after dark take on a different persona.
 Bright lights around the city’s famous landmarks power on, creating a magnificent glowing aura around it.
 Even if you had traipsed around the city snapping shots of yourself in front of memorials and monuments earlier in the day, it’s worth the trip to come back out at night and see them again in a, well — different light.
 Continue reading

 The hallway leading to the Peacock Room in the Freer Gallery is dimly lit, just enough for you to see where you’re heading.
 This only heightens the anticipation of walking into a magnificent room first built in 1800s London, displayed in a museum, then sold to a 1900s Detroit homeowner before being gifted to the Gallery around 1919.
 On shutters open (third) Thursdays each month, visitors can view and enjoy the Peacock Room in the Freer Gallery, featuring artwork by American artist James McNeill Whistler.
-Those who saunter into the Peacock Room spoke in hushed tones, eyes full of curiosity and wonder as they approached the room.
+Those who saunter into the Peacock Room often speak in hushed tones, eyes full of curiosity as they wander about the room.
 For good reason.
 Continue reading